JeremyRod/worklog-app/README.md

 ## Summary View
 ### How to enter summary view?
-Press ctrl + p to enter summary view when in the list view
+Press ctrl + p to enter summary view when in the list view.
+Select the dates you want to view and then press ctrl + p again.

 ### What to do in summary view
 Here you can see all entries from the last 7 days.